lab-v2/pyreason/docs/source/key_concepts/key_concepts.rst

 Fact
 ~~~~

--  A fact is a statement that is true in the graph.
+-  A fact is a statement that is used to store information in the graph.
 It is a basic unit
    of knowledge that is used to derive new information.
+It can be thought of as an initial condition before reasoning.
 -  Facts are used to initialize the graph and are the starting point for
    reasoning.